cfrg/draft-irtf-cfrg-voprf/draft-sullivan-cfrg-oprf.md

 client can receive signatures on private data, under the signing key of some server.
 The security properties of such a scheme dictate that the client learns nothing about the signing key, and that the server learns nothing about the data that is signed.
-One of the most popular blind signature schemes is based on the RSA cryptosystem and is known as Blind RSA {{ChaumBlindSignature}}.
+One of the more popular blind signature schemes is based on the RSA cryptosystem and is known as Blind RSA {{ChaumBlindSignature}}.

 OPRF protocols can thought of as symmetric alternatives to blind signatures.